cpm-cmake/CPM.cmake/README.md

 )
 ```

-The origin is usually specified by a `GIT_REPOSITORY`, but [svn revisions and direct URLs are also supported](https://cmake.org/cmake/help/v3.11/module/ExternalProject.html#external-project-definition).
+The origin is usually specified by a `GIT_REPOSITORY`, but [Subversion repositories and direct URLs are also supported](https://cmake.org/cmake/help/v3.11/module/ExternalProject.html#external-project-definition).
-If `GIT_TAG` hasn't been explicitly specified it defaults to `v(VERSION)`, a common convention for github projects.
+If `GIT_TAG` hasn't been explicitly specified it defaults to `v(VERSION)`, a common convention for git projects.
-`GIT_TAG` can also be set to a branch name such as `master` to download the most recent version.
+`GIT_TAG` can also be set to a specific commit or a branch name such as `master` to download the most recent version.

 Besides downloading and to configuring the dependency, the following variables are defined in the local scope, where `(DEPENDENCY)` is the name of the dependency.